GeoKnow/Coevolution/README.md

 Not applicable.

+##Configuration

+By default, Coevolution expects a local Virtuoso with a configured GeoKnow Generator (installed via the respective Debian package).
+If your setup varies, you can specify different properties at /etc/tomcat7/Catalina/localhost/coevolution-service.xml configuration file.
+By default, this context is configured to be reloadable, so the coevolution webapp should restart after saving changes there.

 ##Starting

 Copy the WAR file to your local application server's webapp directory.
 Start the server and see, e.g.,

 	http://localhost:8080/coevolution-service/

+##Use

+See GeoKnow Deliverable D4.3.1 and D4.3.2 for available services and current implementation.

+In addition to the state specified there, since version 0.2.0 Co-Evolution Services provide change tracking functionality during the change application process.
+The /application/graph resource returns a ChangeTracking instance with basic statistics, including a change application URI denoting a resource at the change tracking graph http://generator.geoknow.eu/resource/changetracking (defined in the Namespace class) which includes further details, e.g., the configured correction context and target graph, process start time, (partially) applied or ignored change requests, additions, and removals.
+For further details see the ChangeTrackingVocabulary, ChangeTracking, and ChangeTrackingDao classes.

 ##Licence